frederic-perez/AmE-dictionary/data/dictionary.md

 __litter__ _n_ :camera::pencil2:
 __Little Boy__ _n_
 __live large__ _idiom_ (living large) To have a luxurious lifestyle.
 The term sometimes implies that such a lifestyle will be temporary.
+__live up to (someone's) expectations__ _idiom_ To be as good as or have the qualities that someone predicted, expected, or hoped for.
 __live wire__
 __livelihood__ _n_ :dart::three: (livelihoods) Occupation or employment.
 __liverwurst__